bitfocus/companion-module-josephadams-gamepadio/companion/HELP.md

 - `button_x_pct_abs`: Absolute value of Percentage
 - `button_x_type`: Whether the button is a Button or a Trigger
 - `button_x_inverted`: If the button has been inverted or not (Inverted Button Values are only affected in the Display Range)
+- `button_x_hold`: If the value of the button has been set to a specific value by the module or not

 _Axes:_